-There are a couple of days on which there are long drives; unfortunately this is a standard feature in this huge continent-country.
-Drives are broken up where possible with birding stops, stops for refreshments, etc.
+There are a couple of days in which there are long drives, unfortunately this is a standard feature in this huge continent-country.
+Drives are broken up where possible with birding stops and stops for refreshments etc.

-WHAT TO BRING
+WHAT TO BRING: CLOTHING